Beside the Mountain

 Breaking multi seed crackers into pre cut squares.

-• Guacamole or avocados
+• Guacamole or avocado

-• Nut butter with multi seed crackers makes a satisfying nutty wholesome snack.
+• Nut butter with multi-seed crackers makes a satisfying nutty wholesome snack.

 • Cheese can be paired with seed crackers for a tasty and protein-rich snack.